anton-io/ethglobal-defikeep/README.md

 ### 🛠 Update Reclaim Address

 Use this function to change the reclaim address for a specific lock.
-This is useful if you want to transfer ownership to a new wallet (e.g. hardware wallet or cold storage).
+This is useful if you want to transfer ownership to a new wallet (_e.g._ hardware wallet or cold storage).

 ```solidity
 function updateReclaimAddress(uint256 lockId, address newAddress) external
 ```

+---

+## 👨‍💻 Author

+António Roldão is the creator of DeFi Keep.
+António is an entrepreneur and a passionate technologist with a Ph.D. in Electronics and Computer Engineering from Imperial College London.
+Antonio’s career spans diverse fields, including aerospace, finance, and artificial intelligence.
+He is the co-founder and CEO of muse.ai, where he has pioneered advanced video search technology leveraging cutting-edge AI.
+Antonio combines deep technical expertise with a drive to create technologies that empower people and simplify complexity.